-Additional briefings shall be conducted whenever: tasks, key steps, the scope of work changes, personnel and/or environmental changes or hazards differ from the original briefing.
-Additional briefings shall also be held after extended work pauses such as work breaks, weather delays etc.
+Additional briefings shall be conducted whenever: tasks, key steps, the scope of work changes or when personnel and/or environmental changes or hazards differ from the original briefing.
+Additional briefings shall also be held after extended work pauses such as work breaks, weather delays, etc.

-1.38 Clearances
+1.39 Clearances

-Before any employee starts work on any equipment or apparatus for which clearances are required, the employee shall either obtain a clearance, or report to and work under a qualified employee who holds a clearance on the equipment or apparatus involved.
+Before any employee starts work on any equipment or apparatus for which clearances are required: